20% off your first purchase with code: SHOP24

 I hope these black history activities for elementary students have given you some new ideas and ways to celebrate and honor Black History Month in your classroom!

-Other Black History Resources
+Other Black History Month Activities for Elementary Students

-black history reading comprehension activities
+black history month activities for elementary students

 This is a set of reading passages and comprehension questions about three influential black Americans: